 Baking the cheesecake

-- Pour the prepared filling over the cooled graham cracker crust, spreading it evenly.
+- Pour the filling over the crust and spread evenly.

-- Bake the cheesecake in the preheated oven for 50-60 minutes or until the center is firm but still slightly jiggly.
+- Bake for 50–60 minutes or until the edges are set but the center still jiggles a bit.

 Cooling

-- Turn off the oven and crack the door open.
-Allow the cheesecake to cool in the oven for 1 hour.
+- Turn off the oven and crack the door.
+Let the cake cool inside for 1 hour.

-- Afterward, chill in the refrigerator for at least 4 hours or preferably overnight to fully set.
+- Then chill in the fridge for at least 4 hours or overnight if you can.

 Directions for Topping